What happened to NYFLC?

-The goal of this conference is to embolden and prepare young feminists to become the social and political leaders of our generation.
-Attendees who are members of a FMLA or Feminist Campus group will learn specific skills to strengthen and grow their campus feminist organization.
-Individuals not currently in a campus group will learn how to start their group and recruit members, build coalitions, and create sustainable leadership structures.
-All attendees will gain deeper knowledge about feminist issues and will have the opportunity to attend trainings related to direct action campaigns.
-NYFLC attendees will also have the opportunity to build connections with feminists from across the country and build a larger organizing network in their own region.
+The goal of our annual conference is to embolden and prepare young feminists to become the social and political leaders of our generation.
+Attendees who are members of a Feminist Campus group will learn specific skills to strengthen and grow their organization and organize campaigns.
+Individuals not currently in an affiliated group will be able to meet with Feminist Campus organizers directly to learn how to start a group on their campuses and mobilize on pertinent and timely issues.
+All attendees will gain deeper knowledge about feminist issues–specifically ways in which to get out the student vote this November–and will have the opportunity to attend workshops related to direct action campaigns.
+Conference attendees will also have the opportunity to build connections with feminists from across the country and learn from one another.

-- Two days of workshops, leadership trainings, and exposure to leaders and activists from across the country
+- Three days of workshops, general assemblies, and the opportunity to hear from and meet leaders and activists from across the country

 When should I arrive at the conference?

-The conference will begin on Saturday morning.
-Attendees who are traveling from out of state should arrive Friday night before the first day of the conference to ensure they don’t miss the morning activities.
+The conference begins on Friday morning and will last through Sunday, with our Congressional Advocacy Day scheduled for Monday morning.
+Attendees traveling from out of state are encouraged to arrive Thursday night before the first day of the conference to ensure they don’t miss the morning activities.

 What should I wear?

-The conference itself is business casual—whatever you typically wear to class (including your favorite feminist buttons) is appropriate.
-If you’re participating in Congressional Visit Day, you should bring a suit or slacks / business skirt and a professional blouse.
+If you’re joining us for Congressional Visit Day, aim for business casual to business professional (i.e. a suit or slacks/business skirt and a professional blouse).
 Check out photos from last year if you want inspiration!